Should I Prepay My Mortgage?

 The calculator then prompts Lara for the data it needs.
 She enters

-Calculate button, the calculator produces a prepayment analysis that
+Calculate button.
+The calculator produces a Prepayment Analysis that

 shows savings from prepayment.
-Key results from that analysis
+Key results from that analysis are shown below.

 |Number of prepayments per year

 |Amount per prepayment

 The analysis shows that Lara can save about $91,000 over the life of the mortgage, by